vertexproject/synapse/docs/synapse/deploymentguide.rst

 * Host Filesystem

 We will use the directory ``/srv/synapse/`` on the *host* systems as the base directory used to deploy the ``Synapse`` services.
+Each service will be deployed in separate ``/srv/synapse/<svcname>`` directories.

 This directory can be changed to whatever you would like, and the services may be deployed to any host provided that the hosts can directly connect to eachother.

 * AHA Network Name / CA Name